Acute impairment of saccadic eye movements is associated with delayed cerebral ischemia after aneurysmal subarachnoid hemorrhage

-Rowland MJ., Garry P., Westbrook J., Corkill R., Antoniades CA., Pattinson KT.
+Rowland MJ., Garry P., Westbrook J., Corkill R., Antoniades CA., Pattinson KTS.